ghidora77/GEE_Labs_Website/docs/Lab_01.md

 ## Overview

 The purpose of this lab is to introduce you to the core concepts of remote sensing.
 We will cover digital images, datum and projections, and the different types of resolution: spatial, spectral, temporal and radiometric.
-We will also cover some of the most well-known satellite platforms that we will be working extensively with.
+We will also cover some of the most well-known satellite platforms that we will be working with.
 At the completion of this lab, you will be able to work within Google Earth Engine to select the data that is the best fit for your use case, visualize the data and begin to extract insight from it.

 #### Learning Outcomes